emmaemgh/high-school-CS-portfolio/index.md

 <a href="sampleMap2.html"> Los Angeles Surf Spots</a>
-<p>I developed this website to display my favorite surf spots in Souther California.
-Clicking on a spot will bring up the daily surf forecast, a brief intro of the surf spot, and nearby cafes that are perfect for post-surf coffee and breakfast. </p>
+<p>I developed this website to display my favorite surf spots in Southern California.
+Clicking on a spot will bring up the daily surf forecast, a brief intro of the surf spot, and nearby cafes that are perfect for a post-surf coffee and breakfast. </p>

 </div>